ctomkow/capt/README.md

 For simple usage (e.g. one command, one switch).
 Use cli subcommands (think, `ip addr show`)

-`capt.py upgrade 10.10.10.10`

-`capt.py push "show int status" to 10.10.10.10`
+`capt push "show int status" to 10.10.10.10`

-`capt.py push "no logging" config to 10.10.10.10`
+`capt push "no logging" config to 10.10.10.10`

-If cli commands are not give, the configuration is done through a configuration file; `config.text`
+If cli commands are not given, the configuration is done through a configuration file; `config.text`

 ```
 [DEFAULT]